skhiggins/addinexamplesWV/README.md

 Note: John Mount, Win-Vector LLC, 11-17-2017
 --------------------------------------------

 [This repository](https://github.com/WinVector/addinexamplesWV) is a fork of [RStudio's original](https://github.com/rstudio/addinexamples).

-Supplies [`insertDotPipeAddin()`](https://github.com/WinVector/addinexamplesWV/blob/master/R/insertDotPipeAddin.R) which inserts [`wrapr`](https://winvector.github.io/wrapr/)'s [`%.>%`](https://winvector.github.io/wrapr/articles/dot_pipe.html) ("dot pipe").

 We have renamed the package and removed all other functionality so that this package does not interfere with installing and using the original package.

+This package supplies the following two [RStudio add-ins](https://rstudio.github.io/rstudioaddins/):

+-   "Insert `%.>%`" which inserts [`wrapr`](https://winvector.github.io/wrapr/)'s [`%.>%`](https://winvector.github.io/wrapr/articles/dot_pipe.html) ("dot pipe")
+-   "Insert `(.)`" which inserts "`(.)`" ("argument stand-in").

+The above are useful when bound to keyboard shortcuts in [RStudio](https://www.rstudio.com/products/RStudio/).

 Installation
 ------------

 The `R` code to install is below.

-We first ensure that you have the latest versions of:
+We first ensure that you have the latest [CRAN](https://cran.r-project.org) release versions of:

 -   [devtools](https://github.com/hadley/devtools)
 -   [htmltools](https://github.com/rstudio/htmltools)